ilikediepio/My-diep-custom-server/README.md

 This is a modified version of a diep.io private server project.
 No official Discord is currently maintained for this fork.

-## Contribution

-Not currently taking susgestions, might change in the future

 ## License